ab31mohit/turtlebot3_mazesolver/README.md

 source ~/.bashrc
 ```

+3. Copy the contents of `others/my_maze1` directory to your `~/.gazebo/models` folder.

-3. Check the installations by launching the maze world
+5. Check the installations by launching the maze world.

 ```
 roslaunch turtlebot3_mazesolver turtlebot3_maze_world.launch